crownstone/website/business/30-business.md

 # Crownstone

-The Crownstone infrastructure can be used in smart offices to:
+The Crownstone infrastructure can be used in smart offices for sustainability and communication.

-* save energy
+Sustainability, who does not dislike the fact that all our offices light up like christmas trees during the entire night!
+That's such a waste!

 * switch off office equipment (multi-functionals, coffee machines, televisions, electronic equipment) when nobody is around
 * switch off lights when nobody is around (and not when someone is still working!!)

-* find people and places
+Productivity is about not spending time on aspects that do not have to do with your job.
+People are spending nowadays a lot of time in finding a desk to work, finding a meeting room, and even finding colleagues.
+Time that can be spent better!

 * know if your colleague is working from home, in a meeting room, or where he or she is in the building
 * find an unoccupied meeting room
 * find a desk

+Moreover, there is little known in many organizations on how often people meet up and how long the meetings last.
+There is a lot to gain also by analyzing this and for example organize a little "notch" from the meeting room to round up!

 # Guidestone Lite